Flums - Chapfensee - Mels

 Chapfensee

-Popular high-altitude hike to the romantic Chapfensee lake with magnificent views.
-Also offers no special difficulties for children.
+Popular high-altitude hike to the romantic Chapfensee with magnificent views.
+It also poses no special difficulties for children.

 Technique /6